Instagram hasn’t seemed like its past self in a while.

 What Facebook CEO Mark Zuckerberg feared would happen right before betting on Instagram is happening.

 “If we don’t create the thing that kills Facebook, something else will,” he had written in an internal email in 2012.
-Fortunately for Zuckerberg, Facebook now owns and controls the thing that may have overshadowed it in the future and is now reshaping it to dominate the internet.
-And to do that, Instagram has to evolve into a version of Facebook.
+Fortunately for Zuckerberg,

 The last few years have been Instagram’s most radical, as it combats growing competition and tries to keep its audiences and stars coming back for more.
 In doing so, it’s evolving into an internet of its own, much like Facebook ha: With a search that’s no longer restricted to people, places, and hashtags, as well as an e-commerce service, travel guides, multiple entertainment outlets, and an endless page to explore videos and photos from millions of users.